AsahiLinux/docs/docs/m1n1-User-Guide.md

 ## Proxy mode

 Proxy mode provides a USB device interface (available on all Thunderbolt ports) for debugging.
 To use it, connect your target device to your host device with a USB cable (e.g. a USB-C to USB-A cable, with the C side on the m1n1 target).
-See [m1n1:Developer Guide](m1n1:Developer-Guide.md) for all the crazy details.
+See the [m1n1 Developer Guide](m1n1-Developer-Guide.md) for all the crazy details.
 These are just some simple examples of what you can do.

 When in proxy mode, a Linux host will see two USB TTY ACM devices, typically /dev/ttyACM0 & /dev/ttyACM1.
 (In macOS this will be /dev/cu.usbmodemP_01 and /dev/cu.usbmodemP_03).
 The first one is the proper proxy interface, while the second one is reserved for use by the hypervisor's virtual UART feature.
 You should set the `M1N1DEVICE` environment variable to the path to the right device.